team113sanger/Postzygotic_NFATC1_mosaic_cherry_angioma/documentation/Coverage_depth_check.md

 ```
 OUTPUT : `${f}.covstats.tsv` files for each sample containing the coverage depth statistics for each sample at 10X intervals from 11+(>10X) to 121+.

--Then to summarise the coverage stats per cohort
+- Then to summarise the coverage stats per cohort

 ```bash
 PROJECTDIR=/lustre/8117_2744_ivo_cherry_angioma_wes